 The Underberg WTP, Mzimkhulu WTP and Ibisi WTP rely on run-of-river abstractions.
 There are three key flow gauges in the upper Mzimkhulu catchment (TH003, T5H004 and T5H005) located in the Pholela River in T51D, Mzimkhulu River in T51B and Nkonzo River in T51A, respectively.
 These stations generally have long records with good quality data.
-Low flows generally occur during the months of June, July and August and during this period water supply to communities from natural sources like streams and rivers becomes difficult.
+Low flows generally occur in winter months and during this period, water supply to communities from natural sources like streams and rivers becomes difficult.
 However, water supply for the communities is adequate in the summer months.

+The storage regulation in this region is low and the only dams in the area include a number of small farm dams in tributaries and instream dams.
 Point source abstractions from the Upper Mzimkhulu River and its tributaries mainly supply commercial, industrial and domestic demands in rural areas and towns such as Underberg, Himeville, and Creighton.
-The middle section of the river near Umzimkhulu Town is prone to flooding with some flow gauges having been washed away in the past.
-Groundwater use in the catchment is generally not registered and there are no yield estimates available on the boreholes linked to the water supply system.
-However, it is estimated there are relatively high groundwater volumes being abstracted for domestic water use as there are a number of standalone schemes, which are dependent on the groundwater systems.
+The section of the river near Umzimkhulu Town is prone to flooding with some flow gauges having been washed away in the past.
+Groundwater use in the catchment is generally not registered and there are no yield estimates available for boreholes linked to the water supply system.
+However, it is estimated that there are relatively high groundwater volumes being abstracted for domestic water use, as there are a number of standalone schemes, which are dependent on the groundwater systems.

-DWS has identified potential options to address the current and future water supply shortages.
-One of the options is to develop dams and / or weirs in the Ngwangane River and Bisi River (tributaries of the Mzimkhulu River) to improve the reliability of the raw water (DWS, 2016).
+DWS has identified potential augmentation options to address the current and future water supply shortages.
+One of the options is to develop dams and / or weirs in the Ngwangwane River and Bisi River (tributaries of the Mzimkhulu River) to improve the reliability of the raw water (DWS, 2016).
+By providing storage, the impacts of significant increases in the areas of plantation forestry and increased irrigation, would not only be successfully mitigated, but the state of the river could be improved to fully meet the EWRs (DWA, 2011).